 Veterans Affairs Medical Center Substance Abuse Treatment Program is an addiction treatment center located at 1826 Veterans Boulevard, Suite 14-b in the 31021 zip code in Dublin, GA.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include brief intervention services, counseling for substance abuse and cognitive behavioral therapy.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides intensive outpatient heroin treatment program, one year inpatient heroin rehab and regular outpatient heroin treatment.
-It also provides residential treatment for heroin abuse.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides buprenorphine maintenance, prescribes suboxone and administers naltrexone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include 12-step rehab, dialectical behavior therapy and trauma counseling.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides residential long term heroin treatment, long-term heroin rehab and intensive outpatient heroin treatment.
+It also provides residential treatment for heroin use.
 Other addiction treatment offered includes gambling disorder treatment.

 Here are the full facility listing details on Veterans Affairs Medical Center Substance Abuse Treatment Program in Dublin, GA: